Haoyu-ha/LNLN/README.md

 - [Citation](#Citation)

 ## Note
-This work builds upon our previous works [ALMT](https://github.com/Haoyu-ha/ALMT), which was published in EMNLP 2023.
+1. This work builds upon our previous works [ALMT](https://github.com/Haoyu-ha/ALMT), which was published in EMNLP 2023.
+2. Due to the regression metrics (such as MAE and Corr) and classification metrics (such as acc2 and F1) focus on different aspects of model performance.
+A model that achieves the lowest error in sentiment intensity prediction does not necessarily perform best in classification tasks.
+To comprehensively demonstrate the capabilities of the models, all the results of all models in the comparisons are selected as the best-performing checkpoint for each type of metric.
+This means that the classification metrics (such as acc2 and F1) and regression metrics (such as MAE and Corr) correspond to different epochs of the same training process.
+If you wish to compare the performance of models across different metrics at the same epoch, we recommend you rerun this code.

 ## Data Preparation
 MOSI/MOSEI/CH-SIMS Download: Please see [MMSA](https://github.com/thuiar/MMSA)